 Are you a freelancer constantly on the move?
-In a world where living as a digital nomad is becoming more and more common, it leaves us wondering how to transition from a traditional lifestyle to one unencumbered by physical boundaries.
+In a world where living as a digital nomad is again an option, it leaves us wondering how to transition from a traditional lifestyle to one unencumbered by physical boundaries.

 One of the largest concerns is financing; how do freelancers bank without a home?
 Let's discuss how freelancers can bank while on the move.